Skip to content Where Legends Are Made

 Participant Symposium: Each participant will each give a presentation on their summer research the final Friday of the program at an all-day symposium.
 Feedback will be provided to participants on their presentation performance.

-REM Grantee Meeting: All college students and high school teachers who have shown a substantial effort on their project will be encouraged to present a poster/presentation at the REM Grantee Meeting in Washington, DC in late January or mid-March 2025 (exact dates to be announced later).
+ERN Conference: All participants who have shown a substantial effort on their project will be encouraged to present a poster/presentation at the ERN Conference in Atlanta, GA March 19-21, 2026.
 A travel stipend will be available to cover the travel costs.

 Application